 Alice Reffell had married second husband Ernest John Frederick Irby in 1903 and they were living at Bella Vista Warwick Road in Ashford Middlesex.
 Although only 47 he had retired from the Civil Service, presumably on health grounds as he was to die only two years later.
 There were no children from this marriage.
 Alice’s only son from her previous marriage William Vickers was working at Manor Farm Horton as above.

 Elizabeth Reffell was living at 45 Drakefield Road in Balham with her husband of twenty two years Edward Arthur Pettit.
 With them were their four children; Arthur Raymond, Herbert Edward, Raymond Reffell (Pettit) & Charles Walter Reffell (Pettit).
 Also with them was niece Elsie Leila, Alfred’s youngest daughter.

-Over at Bouveny Court Farm in Windsor, Alfred’s third daughter Cicely Victoria was living with his ex-wife’s sister Lilian Gibbins Westaway and husband Thomas Albert William Purser.
-Their own daughter May Violet was also there.
+Over at Bouveny Court Farm in Windsor, Alfred’s third daughter Cicely Victoria (aged 13) was living with his ex-wife’s sister Lilian Gibbins Westaway and husband Thomas Albert William Purser.
 Alfred’s eldest daughter Elizabeth was a mother’s help at 5 Marton Road in South Croydon.

 Alfred’s ex-wife Maria Elizabeth Westaway was at 36 Oldfield Road in Maidenhead Berkshire, with her husband (and also first cousin) John Mark Westaway and children Kathleen & John Mark.
 They were to emigrate permanently to Australia later that year.